Need help? We are available to speak to you 7 days a weekRead More

 The Australian Migration Lawyers difference

-What is the Administrative Appeals Tribunal?
+What is the Administrative Review Tribunal?

 What is the difference between the ART and Court?

-What is an AAT appeal?
+What is an ART appeal?

-An AAT appeal is a review of a decision made by a government body whereby an individual believes that an incorrect decision has been made and there are grounds for review.
+An ART appeal is a review of a decision made by a government body whereby an individual believes that an incorrect decision has been made and there are grounds for review.
 In Australia, when it comes to a visa application, the decision-making body is the Department of Home Affairs.

 An appeal gives the applicant the opportunity to present arguments and information, such as supplying supporting documents or evidence, to the Tribunal to consider and review.